Ada-Developers-Academy/core-unit-2/api-4-read-update-delete/read-one-book-2.md

 query = db.select(Book).where(Book.id == book_id)
 ```

-The `query` variable above is a `Select` object, and we still need to execute the query to get back a `Book` model.
+The `query` variable above receives a `Select` object representing the query for the data we are going to retrieve.
+We still need to execute the query to get back an actual `Book` model.
 When we wanted to read all books in the `get_all_books` function, we used the `db.session` object and called its `scalars` method to get a list of models.
-In this case, we only want to retrieve a single book record using it's unique identifier `id`. `db.session` has another method we can use, `scalar`, which will only return one result rather than a list.
+In this case, we expect the result to be only a single book record—if any—specified by its unique identifier `id`. `db.session` has another method we can use, `scalar`, which will only return one result rather than a list.

 ```python
 book = db.session.scalar(query)
 ```

-Consider how you could refactor the `GET` `/books/<book_id>` route to make use of these pieces of syntax.
+Consider how we could refactor the `GET` `/books/<book_id>` route to make use of these pieces of syntax.

 <br/>